Virtual Influencers: Brands Could Land Themselves in Trouble

 Identity Issues and Moral Clauses

-Any contracts should still include moral clauses whether they cover only the virtual Identity or the identity of the creator.
-The terms help provide protection and recourse related to issues of reputation, appropriation, and authenticity.
+Any contracts should still include moral clauses, whether they cover only the virtual Identity or the creator’s identity.
+The terms help provide protection and recourse related to reputation, appropriation, and authenticity issues.
 It’s also vital to address anonymity contractually.
 Transparency, privacy, and trust are all critical issues for today’s customers.
-If the Creator is anonymous or decides to come out as the Creator, this will affect the virtual influencers value, so these considerations must be written into contract rights and obligations.
+If the Creator is anonymous or decides to come out as the Creator, this will affect the virtual influencer’s value, so these considerations must be written into contract rights and obligations.

 Consider this.
 No one knows who created Miquela.
-If her cover is blown and her consumers don’t appreciate the person who created her, it could create a backlash which may damage the brands involved, and this is a risk that must be taken into consideration.
+If her cover is blown and her consumers don’t appreciate the person who created her, it could create a backlash which may damage the brands involved, which is a risk that must be considered.

 Disclosure Issues

-As of now, the Federal Trade Commission or FTC, and other Regulators haven’t said anything specifically about the use of virtual influencers.
-We can expect that the existing rules such as endorsement guidelines will apply, at least where they can.
-A virtual identity can’t have an opinion based on experience so it’s important to clarify whether it is the creator’s or the operator’s experience that is relevant.
+Currently, the Federal Trade Commission, FTC, and other Regulators haven’t said anything specifically about using virtual influencers.
+We can expect that the existing rules, such as endorsement guidelines, will apply where possible.
+A virtual identity can’t have an opinion based on experience, so it’s important to clarify whether the creator’s or the operator’s experience is relevant.
 You need to make sure you understand what disclosures are required under the current FTC guidance so you can stay ahead of any regulation that comes in the future as a result of the virtual influencer trend.

 How a Virtual Influencer is Made